Skip to content

 Observability

 SIP.IO is built to observe millions of calls a month without drowning the control plane.
-It separates data by class and stores each where it’s cheapest to keep and fastest to query.
+It separates data by class and stores each where it’s fastest to query.

 ClassWhat it isStoreVolume (at ~3M calls/mo)